market-sentiment-analyzer-tool/msat/output/README.md

-# This is where the scraped data are temporarily stored
+**Do not delete this directory**

+It is used as a temporary dicretory for the scraped data before being added to the databases.